zstackio/zstackio.github.io/documentation/getstart-manual.md

     /etc/init.d/zstack-dashboard start

+If RabbitMQ server is not installed on the same machine with zstack-dashboard, the start web UI command is:

+    /etc/init.d/zstack-dashboard start --rabbitmq "username:password@YOUR_RABBITMQ_IP"

+You can also add the rabbitmq parameters into /etc/init.d/zstack-dashboard, then you don't need to add it every time restart UI process.

 the web UI will listen on port `5000`, you can visit it with URL `http://ip_of_ui_machine:5000`.

 ### Useful zstack-ctl commands